 Born in Oakland in April 1943, Rupf's parents moved their three young boys to Concord.

 The eldest son, Rupf enrolled in community college after high school and took a job in the Contra Costa Times' press room.
-But he feared he would hit middle age -- about 35, as he wryly said during a
+But he feared he would hit middle age -- about 35, as he wryly said during a profile interview two years ago -- and have little to show for it.

 He joined the Marines and while he said he loved the military order, he disliked a system that rewarded longevity before merit.